Alternate universe versions of N-Space’s greatest hero, the Doctor.

 The two races became engaged in a war with one another for many years which eventually destroyed the surface of their planet.
 The Macrocephales however would emerge as the dominant life forms (thanks in no small part to Doctor Omega who aided them at a key point in the war.)

 Some of the Macrcephales would escape however and later establish themselves on a far away planet.
-In time they would go on to become a major power in the universe, conquering and enslaving millions of worlds across the known universe.
+In time they would go on to become a major power in the universe, conquering and enslaving millions of worlds.

 The Martian invasion whilst setting the human race back at first would ultimately lead to them becoming far more advanced than their counterparts in N-Space.